kala13x/smake/README.md

 smake -f '-Wall' -l '-lrt -lpthread'
 ```

-With option `-p`, you can specify program name for your project, if you will run smake without this argument, smake will scan your files to search main function and your program name will be that filename where `main()` is located.
+With option `-p`, you can specify program name for your project, if you run smake without this argument, smake will scan your files to search main function and your program name will be that filename where `main()` is located.

-Also if you will specify program name with `.a` or `.so` extensions (`smake -p example.so`), smake will generate `Makefile` to compile your project as the static or shared library.
+Also if you specify program name with `.a` or `.so` extensions (`smake -p example.so`), smake will generate `Makefile` to compile your project as the static or shared library.

-This is an example create `Makefile` for static library and specify install location for the library and headers:
+This is an example to generate `Makefile` for static library and specify install location for the library and headers:
 ```bash
 smake -p mylib.a -l '-lpthread' -b /usr/lib -i /usr/include
 ```